timelessco/js-bottomsheet/README.md

 ### destroy

-"When no longer needed, the event listeners can be removed from the triggers using this method."
+When no longer needed, the event listeners can be removed from the triggers using this method.

 eg: